vvoelz/vina_demo/README.md

 You now can continue to run scripts on the command line.
 The jobs will run on the queued node, not the login node.

-To exit interactive job, use
+To exit the interactive job, use
 ```
 exit
 ```